telosnetwork/telos-docs/docs/nodes/non-bp-nodes/telos-evm-controller.md

 ### FAQ

-#### Can I use this to process and index both native & EVM transactions?
+#### Can I use this to process and index both Zero & EVM transactions?

 > Yes, but will need to set correct producer keys on `nodeos` and un-whitelist `eosio.evm` on Hyperion config.